Anno 117: Pax Romana – How to Plan for the Year 1 DLC Pass

 • A massive footprint that will reshape whatever district you place it in

-How I’m planning around it: The mistake I made in Anno 1800 was not leaving enough space for late-game monuments.
-I ended up bulldozing half my downtown every time a new DLC hit.
-This time, I’m purposefully reserving a huge, roughly rectangular district near the heart of my main city for the Hippodrome.
+How I am planning around it: the mistake I made in Anno 1800 was not leaving enough room for late-game monuments – I ended up bulldozing half my downtown every time a new one hit.
+This time I am reserving a large, roughly rectangular district near the heart of my main city.
+Rule of thumb: if you think you have left enough room, leave more.
+I am also keeping high-end residential neighborhoods modular so I can reorient roads once I know the exact footprint.

-In terms of economy, expect a late-game resource sink.
-Plan to have surplus production of building materials going into August 2026 so you can start construction smoothly instead of stalling midway through a phase.
+Economically, plan for a late-game resource sink.
+Have a surplus of building materials going into August 2026 so you can start construction smoothly instead of stalling mid-phase.

-DLC 3 – Awakening of the Delta: Egyptian Province & New Chains
+DLC 3 – Dawn of the Delta: an Egypt-inspired province

 • Arid desert regions

-You’ll be managing both scarcity (desert) and abundance (floodplains) in the same region.
+You will manage both scarcity and abundance in the same region.

-• Use the base game + earlier DLCs to build a stable core economy in Albion and Latium
+• Use the base game plus earlier DLCs to build a stable core economy in Albion and Latium

 • Enter the Delta only once I have: